quicwg/base-drafts/draft-ietf-quic-transport.md

 for debugging and monitoring purposes.

 A receiver advertises credit for a stream by sending a WINDOW_UPDATE frame with the StreamID set appropriately.
-A receiver may simply use the current received offset to determine the flow control offset to be advertised.
+A receiver may use the current offset of data consumed to determine the flow control offset to be advertised.

 Connection flow control is a limit to the total bytes of stream data sent in STREAM frames.
 A receiver advertises credit for a connection by sending a